byhbt/thanh/_posts/2020-03-23-how-to-learn-vim.md

   - vim
 ---

-While [learning Ruby](https://www.thanh.xyz/ruby/how-to-plan-to-learn-ruby-on-rails-in-a-week/), i see some instructor demo writing code using VIM.
+While [learning Ruby](https://www.thanh.xyz/ruby/how-to-plan-to-learn-ruby-on-rails-in-a-week/), I see some instructor demo writing code using VIM.

-Before i know it but just use for some basic editing text in the console, for example on the VPS, there is not IDE/Subline/VSCode.
+Before I know it but just use it for some basic editing text in the console, e.g: on the VPS, there is not IDE/Subline/VSCode.

-First time if we look at vim cheatsheet might be a little bit overwhelming at first, so do not try to learn all at once.
+At first time if we look at [vim cheatsheet](https://vim.rtorr.com/) might be a little bit overwhelming at first, so do not try to learn all at once.

-My goal is learn first 10 shortcuts key, then apply on a daily basis for work.
+My goal is to learn about the top common use 10 shortcuts key, then apply them to my daily work.

 ### 0. Mode
 v: visualize mode
 i: insert mode

-1. Exit and saving
+1. Exit and save
 :w :wq :q! :wq!

 ### 2. Copy and paste: